Matrix (typeface): Usage

 In the realm of film and television, Matrix has seen significant use, especially with title sequences created in the late 90s and 2000s for major releases.
 Title studio Pacific Title & Art Studio used it for 1995's Balto, designer Robert Dawson used it for 1992's Batman Returns, studio Picture Mill used it for the end credits of Disney's Dinosaur, and Cinema Research Corporation used it for 1996's Wish Upon A Star.
 Matrix was also used in poster and marketing material, for example 1998's Blade and 1995's Goldeneye.

+Matrix is also the typeface used for Yu-Gi-Oh!
+Trading Card Game cards in western languages (English, French, German, Italian, Portuguese, and Spanish), with the card names using a small caps variant.

 In recent years, Matrix is commonly seen on book covers, such as the Portuguese book Una mela al giorno and Avid Reader Press' 2024 release A Short Walk Through The Wide World.
 It also appeared on the cover of New Zealand NetGuide, Issue 00 in September 1996.

 In 2014, nhow hotel in Rotterdam in the Netherlands used the script weight of Matrix as their corporate logo.